victorBuzdugan/ConsumablesTracker/README.md

 Because of the 'closed' environment nature of the app (users need to be approved by an admin after registration), if you edit the database with [sqlite3 command line shell](https://sqlite.org/cli.html) or a software like [DB Browser for SQLite](https://sqlitebrowser.org) be careful to **leave at least one admin user** in the database.

+Empty generated databases (delete demo `inventory.db` and run) will be populated with a [hidden admin](https://github.com/victorBuzdugan/ConsumablesTracker#hidden-admin).

 ## Login credentials
-Login credentials for demo `inventory.db` SQLite database are the same as for the demo website.
+Login credentials for demo `inventory.db` SQLite database are the same as for the [demo website](https://github.com/victorBuzdugan/ConsumablesTracker#login-credentials).

 # Help